Optimizing Initial State of Detector Sensors in Quantum Sensor Networks

 \para{\iso Problem Formulation.} Given a number of sensors $n$ and a unitary operator $U$, the \iso problem to determine the initial state $\ket{\psi}$ that minimizes $P(\ket{\psi}, U)$.
 In other words, we wish to determine the initial state $\ket{\psi}$ that yields the lowest probability of error in discriminating the final states when an optimal POVM is used for discrimination.

-{\em For clarity of presentation, we consider only the minimum error measurement scheme, till the last Section~\ref{sec:ud} where we extend our results to unambiguous discrimination measurement scheme.}
+{\em For clarity of presentation, we consider only the minimum error measurement scheme till the last Section~\ref{subsec:ud} where we extend our results to the unambiguous discrimination measurement scheme.}

+\softpara{Potential Applications.} \magentaa{One of the main applications of detector sensor networks is event localization.
+Assume we have some critical locations to monitor, and we place one quantum detector at each critical location.
+Then, a network of quantum detectors, wherein a detector's state changes (as represented by the unitary $U$), can be used to localize the event occurrence---as the location of the firing detector also gives the event's location.
+The event in the above scenario could be anything that can be represented by a unitary $U$, e.g., an event may represent the presence of a magnetic field, an acoustic event (e.g., an explosion), a signal transmission that can be detected, or movement of a detectable object.}

 \para{Paper Organization.} The rest of the paper is organized as follows.